dummy-image

 3. Arrive early

-As I mentioned earlier, punctuality is a great way to show how efficient and organized you are.
+As I mentioned earlier, punctuality is a great way to show your efficiency and organization.
 Always arrive at the interview at least 10 minutes early.
 If your interviewers have to wait for you, you won’t earn any points in their book.

 4. Show your passion for the position

-While interviewing candidates, most interviewers lookout for those that they believe will take their positions seriously.
+While interviewing candidates, most interviewers look for those they believe will take their positions seriously.
 While you don’t want to seem too eager, you can show your passion for the job through your interview presentation.
-Make them know what you can bring to the table, which is sure to grab their attention.
+Tell them what you can bring to the table, which will grab their attention.

 5. Carry a physical copy of your resume

-Politeness and courtesy are traits you always want to go within an interview presentation.
+Politeness and courtesy are traits you always want to use in an interview presentation.
 Apart from good life skills, they can endear you to your interviewers.
 Treat them all with respect, even the staff who greet you outside.

 7. Always mention what you can do for the company

-As you give your interview presentation ideas, always remember to mention your skills and background.
-Tie in your presentation to your previous achievements and the skills you bring to the table.
-Also, address the position requirements at every chance you get and make them see why you are fit for the job.
+As you give your interview presentation ideas, always mention your skills and background.
+Tie your presentation to your previous achievements and the skills you bring.
+Also, address the position requirements every chance and make them see why you are fit for the job.

 8. Come prepared for the interview questions

 You should always prepare for the interview presentation questions you expect from the interviewer.
 The interviewer will likely want to know how much you know, so you should check out interview presentation templates to find relevant interview presentation questions.
-If you answer them brilliantly, you will leave a good impression on your interviewers.
+You will leave a good impression on your interviewers if you answer them brilliantly.

 9. Answer your questions brilliantly

-At the end of your presentation, your interviewers will likely ask you a few questions concerning your presentation and judge you based on your answers’ quality.
+At the end of your presentation, your interviewers will likely ask you a few questions concerning your presentation and judge you based on the quality of your answers.
 You want to answer those questions excellently and leave no doubt in their minds that you’re fit for the position.

 10. Be memorable

-Interviewers likely hear several interview presentations in a day, so you need to do something that can make you stand out.
+Interviewers likely hear several interview presentations daily, so you must do something to make yourself stand out.
 Do you have a unique skill?
 A hobby?
 Find ways to leave a lasting impression after your interview presentation.
-You can send a follow-up email or note after the interview presentation to make sure they don’t forget you.
+After the interview presentation, you can send a follow-up email or note to ensure they don’t forget you.

 Image address